 - The mobile app, Google Maps, is largely responsible for this huge discrepancy, easily ranking as both the top travel app and mobile website for traveling smartphone owners and accounting for 78 percent of time spent accessing travel information from a mobile device

 The study suggested that consumers prefer to use the mobile Web to browse for information that would be relevant to planning a trip; this explains why travel reviews aggregator TripAdvisor ranked second to Google Maps in the list of top travel mobile sites, with 4.15 million smartphone owners visiting the popular review site during June 2012 alone.

 Mobile travel apps, meanwhile, are useful to people who are looking for travel guidance.
 This is why, in the list of top ten travel mobile apps, seven apps featured a map or navigation function.
 But perhaps one of the more interesting parts of the list is the inclusion of the mobile app of restaurant review site Urbanspoon, which ranked as the top 8 mobile travel app with 2.2 million unique visitors in one month.

 Here are a few more key takeaways from the study:

 - More and more smartphone users are relying on their mobile devices to access travel information, as well as to find local businesses, travel reviews, and geographic location.
-This makes it urgent for companies in the travel industry to claim their pages and business listings on leading travel review sites and aggregators like Google+ Local, Yelp, TripAdvisor, and Urbanspoon, among many others.
+This makes it urgent for companies in the travel industry to claim their pages and business listings on leading travel review sites and aggregators like Google my Business, Yelp, TripAdvisor, and Urbanspoon, among many others.